tjgrist/tjgrist.github.io/README.md

 #tjgrist.github.io
-My Portfolio of projects, built using Webstorm, SASS, and JQuery.
+My Portfolio of projects.
+This platform was  built using Webstorm, SASS, and JQuery.